Blenheim High School

 Blenheim High School is a secondary school located at Longmead Road, Epsom, Surrey, England, that opened in 1997.
 It is a coeducational, publicly funded academy that educates children from ages 11–18, with 1,350 pupils on roll.

 Academic standards

+In the Ofsted inspection carried out in November 2024, the school was rated as "Good", point two on the four-point scale (one being the highest).

-In the [Ofsted] inspection carried out in May 2019, the school was rated as "Good", point two on the four-point scale (one being the highest).
+In the Ofsted inspection carried out in May 2019, the school was rated as "Good", point two on the four-point scale (one being the highest).

 In the Ofsted inspection carried out in January 2017, the school was rated as "Requires Improvement," point three on the four-point scale (one being the highest).

 In the Ofsted inspection carried out in summer 2013 the school was rated as "Good," point two on the four-point scale (one being the highest).

 In the Ofsted inspection carried out in February 2010 the school was rated as "Satisfactory," point three on the four-point scale (one being the highest).

 In the previous, February 2007, Ofsted inspection the school was rated "Good," point two on the scale, and described as "a good school with many outstanding features."
 The school had been rated "Outstanding" in relation to the questions: